top of page

 Home | History Hub | Brenda Holland

-Brenda Voilet May Holland
+Brenda Violet May Holland

 Brenda Holland was born in Perth on 25th August 1900 to Archie Holland and his wife May née Pugh.
 During her early childhood, the family lived in Perth, Bunbury, Northam and Geraldton, where her father followed his employment as a brewer.
 When Brenda was 10 years old, the family moved to Albany.
 Archie, along with a partner, established the "Holland Long Lion Brewery" on Middleton Road.

 Miss Holland recalls some of the interesting personalities of Albany in the early decades of the century, with mention of the several Aboriginal identities who sat for her.
-These portraits have now been donated to the Albany Historical Society.
+These portraits have been donated to the Albany Historical Society.
 Miss Holland entered two portraits of Aboriginal sitters in the 1930 Archibald Prize.
 Nothing is known of the individuals in the portraits she entered.

 Miss Holland and her sister maintain their attractive home and garden at 91 and 90.
 They gain pleasure from the native birds and neighbourhood pets.
 Miss Holland passed away on the 9th of March 1995, aged 94.

-Works by this artist
+Works by this Artist

 ANN.jpg